Luna-Bytes/pronouns/README.md

 # Lunabytes Pronous Page

 A small copy of https://pronouns.page for my personal pronouns page written in Astro with tailwind css.
-View it on https://pronouns.lunabytes.dev hosted by Cloudflare pages.
+View it on https://pronouns.lunabytes.dev hosted by Cloudflare pages with D1 and Spotifys Web API.

 ## Commands